GameFoundry/bsf/Documentation/Manuals/docs/01_Developer_Manuals/07_Renderer/01_customRenderer.md

 ### Variations

-If your BSL file contains shader variations, then you can call @bs::ct::RendererMaterial::get(const ShaderVariation&) to retrieve a specific variation.
+If your BSL file contains shader variations, then you can call @bs::ct::RendererMaterial::get<T>(const ShaderVariation&) to retrieve a specific variation.
 Variations were explained in more detail in the BSL manual.

 ~~~~~~~~~~~~~{.cpp}
 // External code wanting to run a specific variation of the material